 Nigerian movement artist Qudus Onikeku was a practitioner-in-residence at Columbia College Chicago in the fall of 2018 and divides his time between France and Nigeria.
 He is the founder and artistic director of YK Projects Paris and QDanceCenter Lagos.
 His artistic research intersects between his interest in body memory and finding new vocabularies for performance, embracing an artistic vision that both respects and challenges Yoruba culture and contemporary dance.
 Onikeku has participated in major exhibitions and festivals across 56 countries including the Venice Biennale, Biennale de Lyon, Festival d’Avignon, TEDGlobal, and Dance Umbrella (London).
 His practice centers on the body’s capacity to store memories and inherited traumas—and to restore and heal both the dancer and the audience.

 Post Performance Conversation: Friday, March 13

-a conversation immediately following the performance with the artists
+a conversation immediately following each performance with the artist

 The Dance Center presentation of Qudus Onikeku is made possible by FUSED (French U.S. Exchange in Dance), a program developed by FACE Foundation and the Cultural Services of the French Embassy in the United States with the support from the Florence Gould Foundation, the Ford Foundation, Institut français-Paris, the French Ministry of Culture, and private donors.